daai25/course_material/week-01/03-Operation/luigi_news/doc/tutorial-part01.md

 ```

 ### Step 2: Create the Configuration File
-The `config.py` file will hold all our important file paths and settings, making them easy to change later.
+The `config.py` file holds all our important file paths and settings, making them easy to change later.

 ```python
 import os